money42002/doc.mathwallet.org/docs/index.md

 # Getting Started

-Math Wallet is a powerful universal crypto wallet which support multi-chain tokens and dApps on both mobile / browser extension / web / hardware wallet.
+MathWallet is a powerful universal crypto wallet which support multi-chain tokens and dApps on both mobile / browser extension / web / hardware wallet.

 Choose the chain to start intergrate your dApp to MathWallet.

-If the user has MetaMask installed [https://doc.mathwallet.org/en/more/](https://doc.mathwallet.org/en/more/)
+If the user has MathWallet installed [https://doc.mathwallet.org/en/more/](https://doc.mathwallet.org/en/more/)

 Any questions, please contact labs@mathwallet.org